adamwan-nexplore/guidebook-nxp-hk/what-we-share/intro-to-k8s.md

 - jobs
   - an containerized application that will run once only
 - namespaces
-  - isolate different resources in a logical way
+  - acts as a container to group resources logically
 - nodes
   - refers to actual servers / virtual machines
 - pods